-Over thirty items
+Library: Over thirty items

 Through its history, MoMA has published over thirty catalogues and books that include the work of Latin American and Latino artists.
 Some titles include Diego Rivera (1931), Portinari of Brazil (1940), The Latin American Collection of The Museum of Modern Art (1943), Brazil Builds: Architecture New & Old (1943), Latin American Architecture since 1945 (1955), Latin American Artists of the Twentieth Century (1993), Manuel Alvarez Bravo (1997), and Listen, Here, Now!
 Argentine Art in the 1960s: Writings of the Avant-Garde (2004).
 At least fifteen catalogues published by MoMA include the work of U.S. Latino artists or Latin American artists who have worked in the United States.
 Some of these titles include Thinking Print: Books and Billboards 1980–95 (1996), The Museum as Muse: Artists Reflect (1999), Modern Art Despite Modernism (2000), Modern Contemporary: Modern Art since 1980 at MoMA (2000), Tempo (2002), Artists and Prints: Masterworks from The Museum of Modern Art (2004), and Latin American and Caribbean Art: MoMA at El Museo (2004).